666hwll/666hwll/README.md

-# Software Developer and Hardware Tinkerer
+# Software Developer, Hardware Tinkerer and Student at HTL Bulme Graz

 ## Projects that matter